 New students begin in the first rank, Paggio.
-Every time a student completes a week of Knight Camp, they have a rise in rank.
-Knight Camp students study different academic subjects at different ranks:
+Every time a student completes a week of Knight Camp, they are elevated to the next rank.
+Knight Camp students are able to study different subjects as they progress in rank:

 - Armigero (Squire): Archery

-Graduates of the program become a Cavaliere su Veglia (Knight on Vigil), and prepare for the five Knightly Trials before they can achieve the rank of Knight.
+Upon completing the level of Capitano, a camper becomes a Cavaliere su Veglia (Knight on Vigil), and prepares for the five Knightly Trials before they can achieve the rank of Knight.
 The Knightly Trials are:

-- Trial of the Servant (volunteering and community service)
+- Trial of the Servant (volunteering & community service)

-- Trial of the Warrior (leadership and swordplay skill)
+- Trial of the Warrior (leadership & swordplay skill)

 - Trial of the Herald (public speaking)